dmoini/spammer/README.md

 # Spam Movie Scripts

-Spam movie scripts to anybody on any messaging application.
+Spam texts or scripts automatically to anyone via any messaging app.